iomete/iom-docs/docs/guides/dbt/getting-started-with-iomete-dbt.md

 # Getting started with DBT

-In this post, we will discuss using `DBT` and using it on the iomete data platform to bootstrap your `DBT` journey.
+In this post, we will discuss using `DBT` and using it on the IOMETE data platform to bootstrap your `DBT` journey.

 ## IOMETE & DBT

 dbt Core is an open-source tool that enables data teams to transform data using analytics engineering best practices.
 Read more [here](https://docs.getdbt.com/docs/introduction) about dbt.

 **[dbt-iomete](https://docs.getdbt.com/reference/warehouse-setups/iomete-setup)** adapter enable our customers to leverage DBT as their transformation layer.
-Iomete Serverless Lakehouse is built on two powerful engines, Apache Iceberg and Apache Spark. dbt-iomete adapter bring full support for the Iceberg Tables.
+IOMETE Serverless Lakehouse is built on two powerful engines, Apache Iceberg and Apache Spark. dbt-iomete adapter bring full support for the Iceberg Tables.

 ![dbt on the iomete data platform](https://uploads-ssl.webflow.com/62e59e059afb7e3948870885/62e80b69e03720a02a0b5719_dbt-in-iomete-platform.png)

 ## Prepare Data

 :::important
-To use DBT on the iomete platform, one needs a running lakehouse cluster.
-See this [doc](https://iomete.com/docs/user-guide/virtual-lakehouses) for more details on getting a serverless lakehouse running
+To use DBT on the IOMETE platform, one needs a running lakehouse cluster.
+See this [doc](https://iomete.com/docs/user-guide/virtual-lakehouses) for more details on getting a lakehouse running
 :::

 Suppose we have two tables, and we’ll use these tables to generate a new table or view using DBT.
 Let's prepare the two tables to be used by the DBT project.

 :::tip
-For the sake of demo, we’ll use the iomete’s external tables capability, which is the quickest way of bringing some tables to the platform without dealing data movement.
+For the sake of demo, we’ll use the IOMETE’s external tables capability, which is the quickest way of bringing some tables to the platform without dealing data movement.
 You can read our docs and [guide](https://iomete.com/docs/guides/sync-data-from-jdbc-sources) about how to work with external tables.
 :::

 :::important
-You can create external tables on flat files (csv, json, ORC, parquet, etc), as well as from JDBC sources.
+You can create external tables on flat files (CSV, JSON, ORC, Parquet, etc), as well as from JDBC sources.
 In this guide will use the JDBC external table
 :::

 Go to SQL editor in the [iomete app](https://app.iomete.com/editor) and create a new database and two external tables: